Watchdog Alternative: What You Actually Get for $29/Month (And What You're Still Missing)

 Related articles

-Varta's AI reads every message in 33 languages, shares reputation across 41 protected communities, and never posts in your group.
-Free to add; 5-day AI trial starts only when it catches your first spam.
+Varta is the Trust Layer for Telegram — AI in 33 languages, cross-community reputation across 48 protected groups, never posts in your group.
+Free to add; the 5-day AI trial starts only when Varta catches your first spam.
 Add in shadow mode →